b1k-00/bayou-tech-music/README.md

 ## What is this?

-This is a msotly empty solution setup to act as a base for the .Net team in the JA program.
+This is a mostly empty solution setup to act as a base for the .Net team in the JA program.

 Some things to note:
  - This project is designed with [Clean Architecture](https://www.c-sharpcorner.com/article/clean-architecture-with-net-62/).